Tox-Archive/Tox-blog/source/_drafts/Update-on-the-state-of-Tox.md

 ####New chatform
-Over the last several months, [krepa098](https://github.com/krepa098) had been working on a complete re-write of qTox's chat form, and we're happy to say that it was finally merged into master in the last week (over 4000 new lines of code!).
+Over the last several months, [krepa098](https://github.com/krepa098) had been working on a complete rewrite of qTox's chat form, and we're happy to say that it was finally merged into master in the last week (over 4000 new lines of code!).
 Users should see significant reductions in memory and CPU usage (though some problems still exist), as well as being much prettier and easier to use.
 Copy and pasting in